Vázquez homers twice to lead Pérez and Red Sox past Mets 4-2

 TRAINER’S ROOM

 Red Sox: LHP Eduardo Rodríguez still isn’t close to being able to return from a heart condition he developed as a symptom of COVID-19.
-Boston manager Ron Roenicke said Rodriguez hasn’t been cleared to start pitching again, and when he does it will take him time to get back into game shape. … 3B Rafael Devers and 1B Mitch Moreland were rested against the left-hander.
-Devers pinch-hit in the ninth and struck out with the bases loaded against Díaz before remaining in the game and making a tough play at third for the first out of the bottom half.
+Roenicke said Rodriguez hasn’t been cleared to start pitching again, and when he does it will take him time to get back into game shape. … 3B Rafael Devers and 1B Mitch Moreland were rested against the left-hander.
+Devers pinch-hit in the ninth and struck out with the bases loaded against Díaz, then made a tough play at third for the first out of the bottom half.

 Mets: RHP Marcus Stroman (torn calf muscle) is scheduled to face hitters Friday. … INF Jed Lowrie got a second opinion on his troublesome left knee.
 He has looseness in a ligament, general manager Brodie Van Wagenen said.
 Lowrie has hardly been able to play for New York since signing a $20 million, two-year contract before last season.